Holly-Horwood/keto_pantry/README.md

 <br>
 -   Re-build the migrations and create a superuser for your postgres database.
 <br>
 -   Go to [Amazon AWS](https://aws.amazon.com/) to create an account so that you can host your static and media files.
-You'll nedd to create an S3 Bucket, here's a video to help [S3 Tutorial](https://www.youtube.com/watch?v=9HsEMyKrlnw)
+You'll need to create an S3 Bucket, here's a video to help [S3 Tutorial](https://www.youtube.com/watch?v=9HsEMyKrlnw)

 - To push your static files to AWS type `python manage.py collectstatic` into your terminal and select *yes* when prompted.